alaahamdyy26/Neighborhoodmap/README.md

 install `node` & `npm`
 install all project dependencies with npm install start the development server with `npm start` - this will start the project automatically in a localhost

+The app supports offline mode, but it only works in the production build.
+To build for production: so you need to make few steps to get it to work:

+1. `npm run build`
+2. `serve -s build`
+3. Make sure you use the address that uses the hostname `localhost`